-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue System: Planning Needs assessment and planning for implementation of a queuing system in the Mem Services Center.
-FY 2018-19 SY MS Current Update Significant work was not ready for that required function training on function UAT process.
-The management sys 2022. a rollout. ctionality is cnality in M e goal is to The team ha available.
-T larch or Apri launch the s been workir he team is ex l.
-Following th new appointm ng with the vence pected to go the se training, we we ment and queue or to ensure ough vill re-enter a Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Benefits Division: Planning Planning the impler mentation a nd rollout of c all recording fo r Benefits Divisio n Specialists.
-FY 2019-20 SY BE Current Update This project has be outbound calls to bers in Benefit s who make
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue Needs assessment and planning for implementation of a queuing system in the Member System: Planning Services Center.
+FY 2018-19 SY MS Current Update Significant work was completed, but initial testing of the system indicated that it was not ready for a rollout.
+The team has been working with the vendor to ensure that required functionality is available.
+The team is expected to go through training on functionality in March or April.
+Following the training, we will re-enter a UAT process.
+The goal is to launch the new appointment and queue management system for the Member Services Center by the end of FY 2021-2022.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Benefits Division: Planning Planning the implei mentation a nd rollout of c all recording fo r Benefits Divisio n Specialists.
+FY 2019-20 SY BE Current Update This project has been completed and those staff members in Benefits who make outbound calls to members are now recorded.